-If applying to the Moberly PN program, return forms to the Allied Health Office.
-If applying to the Mexico PN program, return forms to the Nursing Administration Office at the Advanced Technology Center.
-These must be in your file prior to June 1, 2018.
+If applying to the Moberly PN program, return forms to the Health Sciences Office.
+If applying to the Mexico PN program, return forms to the Nursing Administration Office at the Mexico Higher Education Center.
+If applying to the Columbia PN program, return forms to Julie Kiefer, PN coordinator, at the Columbia Area Career Center building on Providence road.
+These must be in your file prior to June 1.

 - An applicant must successfully complete college level Human Anatomy/Lab with a “C” or above and Fundamentals of Math or equivalent or higher with a minimum grade of “C” or have a placement score for Intermediate Algebra or higher.

 - Transcript from high school or GED sent to the Registrar at Moberly Area Community College.

 - Transcripts from all colleges and any nursing school attended sent to the Registrar at Moberly Area Community College.